Manchester-Central/cereal-monster/README.md

-# cereal-monster
+# Cereal Monster

-robot that eats cereal boxes
+Sourcecode for a robot that eats cereal boxes